 None of this will make a task that is grueling both physically and emotionally any easier.
 I will do my part to ease this burden and perhaps alleviate some mental strain in this section.

-First, bottom line upfront: Dead bodies are not the ticking time bomb biohazard that most of us have been led to believe.
+First, bottom line upfront: Dead bodies are not the inevitable biohazard that most of us have been led to believe.
 Antiquated knowledge and personal custom on the matter informs most of these choices, not facts and reality.

 While it is true that a decomposing body smells absolutely hideous and is emotionally damaging to look at they do not form a grave threat of disease by themselves or a vector for disease unless the person perished from disease or harbored a significant communicable disease already.